“Don't you get the feeling Nick Casale knows what he’s talking about."

 Nick traveled, as a guest of the Jewish Institute of National Security Affaires, to Israel to meet with Mr. Doron Bergerbest, Head of the Protection and Security Division of the Israel Security Agency, Dr. Uzi Landau, Minister of Public Security and then Mayor of Jerusalem and later Prime Minister Ehud Olmert.

 Mr. Casale has lectured on transportation and critical infrastructure security at the Federal Transportation Administration, National Transit Institute and various Joint Terrorist Task Forces.

 Today, Nick is licensed private detective and principal officer of Casale Associates, LLC, guest columnist for the New York Daily News, ABC News an "on-air contributor" for security and a regular on Law&Crime Network.
-Nick also appears on "A Crime To Remember" series.
+Nick also appears on "A Crime To Remember" series on the Discovery Channel.

 Mr. Sash is an attorney investigator handling Title IX and sexual abuse investigations.

 Mr. Sash is a graduate of the State University of New York at Binghamton and Hofstra University School of Law.